 XGA stands for extended graphics array.
 It supports up to 16.7 million colors at a resolution of 1024×768 pixels.
 XGA supports 256, 65536, or 16,777,216 colors depending on the video display adapter memory chip.
 It is called 24-bit color or true color.
 XGA provides the most sophisticated standard for color and resolution.

 Touch screen monitors permit input as well as output.
 A touch screen is a special type of VDU (Visual display unit).
 It has a grid of light beams or fine wires on the screen.
 It lets used the user interacts with a computer with the touch of a finger rather than typing on a keyboard or moving a mouse.

 Icons or menus present on the screen allow a user to enter data by touching on these icons or menus.
 Generally, computers with touchscreen use sensors to detect the touch of a finger.

 Monochrome means one color.
 Color or monochrome monitors display images in a single color usually white, green, blue, red, or amber.
 The monochrome monitor can, however, display shades of one color.

 Monochrome monitors are mostly used for simple words processing and other applications, which do not require colors and graphics.
 Color monitors display output in different colors.
 Graphics, pictures, and colorful images are best viewed in color monitors.

 Flat Panel or LCD Monitors

-LCD monitors create images with a special type of liquid crystal that is normally transparent but become solid when charged with electricity.
-These monitors are a passive matrix and active matrix.
+LCD monitors create images with a special type of liquid crystal that is normally transparent but becomes solid when charged with electricity.
+These monitors are passive matrix and active matrix.

 Advantages of Flat Panel Display Over CRT